 5. You'll Feel a Different Penetrating Effect From Your Topical Products

 Studies show that after micro-needling, your topical products will feel deeply penetrating.
 This is so, so true.
 I've been loving this hydrating moisturizer this month.
-But this week after my treatment, it's literally felt so incredibly soothing on my skin—to the point that I look forward to the second I walk into my apartment to cleanse my skin and apply this.
+But this week, after my treatment, it's literally felt so incredibly soothing on my skin—to the point that I look forward to cleansing my skin and applying this the second I walk into my apartment at the end of the day.

-My pores feel so open and exposed—so I feel like my skin has been efficiently absorbing product (reasons I've decided to lie low on the face makeup).
+My pores feel so open and exposed—so I feel like my skin has been efficiently absorbing product (which is why I've decided to take it easy on the face makeup).
 I'm letting my skin soak up every second of this effect from my topical products.